 Eating enough dietary fiber, calcium, and iron can help improve health and help reduce the risk of some health conditions.
 The label shows how much of these nutrients are in the food you eat.

 Healthier foods provide higher amounts of dietary fiber and whole grains without added sugars.

-Excellent source of fiber means 5 grams or more of fiber per serving.
+Excellent source of fiber means 5 g or more of fiber per serving.

-Good source of fiber means 2.5 to 4.9 grams of fiber per serving.
+Good source of fiber means 2.5 to 4.9 g of fiber per serving.

 Recommended daily allowances (RDA) for calcium and iron: